Going Beyond the Straight and NarrowA sliver of backyard space is transformed into a multifunctional outdoor living area

 The outdoor living room is a cozy retreat nestled among terraced garden beds.
 Replacing the boulders with slim retaining walls made of concrete and Cor-Ten steel allowed Daniels to maximize every square inch of space.
 Photo by: Darcy Daniels.

-Before its transformation in 2013, the sloped backyard was a bare-bones “builder’s landscape,” with stacked boulders installed to act as a retaining wall and a grass lawn that failed to thrive due to a lack of sun and poor drainage.
+Before its transformation, the sloped backyard was a bare-bones “builder’s landscape,” with stacked boulders installed to act as a retaining wall and a grass lawn that failed to thrive due to a lack of sun and poor drainage.
 “Deciding to remove the boulders and start over from scratch was a pivotal decision and allowed us to consider a more effective and attractive approach for managing the slope and create beautiful and functional living spaces at the same time,” says Daniels.
-(See a SketchUp animation she created to help the homeowners get a sense of what their new garden would look and feel like.)

 Dividing a garden, even when small, often has the paradoxical effect of making it seem larger.
 An elevated dining patio, tucked in the upper corner, is wrapped on two sides by raised garden beds framed by concrete walls, creating a cozy, enclosed space sheltered by an overhead canopy.
 A short flight of stairs leads down to an outdoor living room with deep, cushioned lounge chairs circling a freestanding fireplace.
 A floor of decorative concrete pavers occupies a spot previously relegated to the failing patch of lawn.